 - Eligibility: A student who receives the Alumni Encouragement Scholarship recommendation from a BICS alumnus prior to submission of his/her application.

 - Restrictions: cannot be combined with the Alumni Child or Alumni Sibling scholarships.
 Only one award may be given per alumni and per student in a given year.

 - Eligibility: a student who attends one of our BICS Experience days and who completes the admissions application within two months of his/her attendance at the Experience day.

 - Restrictions: cannot be combined with the Early Acceptance scholarship.

 The DiscipleBuilder Scholarship Fund

+All gifts received by BICS for the DBSF are distributed to students on the basis of their need and potential for success in the program.
 The generosity of BICS benefactors allows the Institute to distribute student aid.
-Awards are made each semester depending on the availablity of funds and individual need.
+Awards are made each semester depending on the availability of funds and individual need.
 Information about the DiscipleBuilder Scholarship Fund is available on request.

 We encourage students to seek out seasonal employment at one of many local opportunities.
 Employment at a minimum rate of $12.75 per hour will ordinarily help to cover the cost of room and board.
 Students should not normally work more than 24 hours per week, and the Institute normally discourages Sunday employment to attend worship and engage in weekend ministries.

 Some students in the past have relied upon outside private loans to cover the cost of tuition.
 For more information, contact our office.